Table of Contents

 The sound was everything we like in an acoustic and presented well in the room.
 The volume was on point, and it also had a decent amount of sustain, which was nice.
 These traits are a result of good bracing inside the body.
 In this case, Taylor has the center of the X bracing closer to the sound hole, which lets the lower bout flex more.

-The Venetian cutaway is also a super nice addition, and the ebony fingerboard just feels wonderful!
+The Venetian cutaway is also a super nice addition.
+The ebony fingerboard just feels wonderful!
 The neck profile is also very comfortable and should fit most hand sizes well.

-The experience of a well known brand really shines on this guitar and once you play it you will see what I mean.
+The experience of a well-known brand really shines on this guitar, and once you play it, you will see what I mean.
 It’s very hard to put down this guitar, as the sound and feel are simply amazing.

-Beginners and experienced players who own this guitar both agree that it’s something special.
+Beginners and experienced players who own this guitar agree that it’s something special.
 I, too, agree that it’s one of those guitars that every player should have in their arsenal.

-Other Guitars To Consider
+Other Notable Guitars To Consider